 Sunday we drove to Parkes via Yeoval and Molong.
 Along this road are "Animals On Bikes" Sculptures made of corrigated iron, tractor

 parts, tyres or anything the farmers can get their hands on.
-We saw pink elephants (no we hadn't had a drink) emus, dinosours, turtles and heaps bikes.
+We saw pink elephants (no we hadn't had a drink) emus, dinosours, turtles and heaps of bikes.
 So good.
 Also the countryside was revived and the crops splendid after the drought.
-Stayed 3 nights
+Stayed 2 nights

-at Spicer's Caravan Park and a fabulous camp kitchen complete with fire pit.
+at Spicer's Caravan Park with a fabulous camp kitchen complete with fire pit.
 Had a camp cook up of hamburgers for dinner enjoyed by all, but we did forget the Marshmellows.